Kryštof Harant

-Kryštof Harant of Polžice and Bezdružice (Kryštof Harant z Polžic a Bezdružic, 1564 – 21 June 1621) was a nobleman, traveler, humanist, soldier, writer and composer from Bohemia.
+Kryštof Harant of Polžice and Bezdružice (Kryštof Harant z Polžic a Bezdružic, 1564 – 21 June 1621) was a Czech nobleman, traveller, humanist, soldier, writer and composer.
 He joined the Protestant Bohemian Revolt in the Lands of the Bohemian Crown against the House of Habsburg that led to Thirty Years' War.
 Following the victory of Catholic forces in the Battle of White Mountain, Harant was executed in the mass Old Town Square execution by the Habsburgs.

 As a composer he represented the school of Franco-Flemish polyphony in Bohemia.
-Harant is also noted for his expedition to the Middle East summarized in a travel book Journey from Bohemia to the Holy Land, by way of Venice and the Sea (1608).
+Harant is also noted for his expedition to the Middle East summarised in a travel book Journey from Bohemia to the Holy Land, by way of Venice and the Sea (1608).

 Life

 Harant was born at Klenová Castle, near Klatovy, western Bohemia.
 From 1576 he studied singing and counterpoint as a member of a local court band at Innsbruck, at the court of Archduke Ferdinand II, learning 7 languages, discovering his talent for music and the other arts and his interest in history, geography and political science.
 He returned to Bohemia in 1584 in a vain attempt to get a post at the court of Rudolf II, and so enlisted as a soldier, participating in the 1593 and 1597 campaign against the Turks.
 In 1589 he married Eva Czernin von Chudenitz – they had two children before she died in 1597.
 Kryštof married two more times.
 Leaving his relation Lidmila Markvartová z Hrádku to raise the children, in 1598 and 1599 he went to the Holy Land as a pilgrim, wishing to visit the Holy Sepulchre with Eva's brother Hermann.
 He wrote about his experiences in a book entitled Journey from Bohemia to the Holy Land, by way of Venice and the Sea which was published in Prague in 1608.

 After his return, in 1599, he was given a post in the emperor's court and simultaneously raised to the peerage, though both his children died that year.
 In 1601 he was made an advisor to the court of Rudolf and his successor Matthias and part of the imperial chambers.
 When the imperial court moved to Vienna, Harant was granted the Pecka Castle and dedicated himself for some years to music, becoming the most important Bohemian composer of the time.
 During 1614-15 he travelled to Spain with a diplomatic mission.